Skip to content

 Example

-Adds or removes durability from an item in the slot.
+Description: Manage the durability of an item in the specified slot.

 Info